What is Female Genital Mutilation?

 FGM and the law

 FGM is a fundamental violation of basic human rights and contravenes the UN Convention of the Rights of the Child.
-Some countries now have laws concerning the practice which make it an illegal act.
-Many others such as Somalia, where infibulation is practiced on around 98 per cent of girls and women, have no legislation prohibiting FGM.
+Some countries, such as the UK, have banned the procedure both at home and abroad, however enforcing the law and safeguarding girls will involve a complex process, and it remains to be agreed as to what this process will be.
+Conversely, countries such as Somalia, where infibulation is practiced on around 98 per cent of girls and women, have no legislation prohibiting FGM.
 Even in countries with long standing laws FGM is still widespread in many areas.

 In the UK, the Prohibition of Female Circumcision Act 1985 was replaced with the Female Genital Mutilation Act 2003, which repeated the provision of the 1985 Act and applied them extra-territorially.
 In effect, this protects girls and women taken overseas for the purpose of genital mutilation.
 The new law also increased the maximum penalty on conviction and indictment for FGM from 5 years to 14 years imprisonment.
 However, there have been no prosecutions under the law despite more and more women presenting themselves to health care professionals and specialist clinics treating hundreds of women with FGM related complications.